With heavy breaths and a racing heart, she searched through the sterile, steel halls.

 For a second, she flashed grit teeth.
 Her face twisted into a bitter scowl.

-Murati almost felt a dark aura being directed at her.
+Murati almost felt a dark energy being directed at her.
 There was a strange, grim and ghostly beauty to that petulant expression.
 Her delicate, doll-like appearance curled into a vicious snarl.

 Auburn avoided indigo: Murati broke eye contact, and the other girl turned her back.